PHYS 1P22/92: Introductory Physics II

 Homework assignments ^

 Weekly homework assignments will be given online through Mobius.
+Note that Mobius must be accessed through Brightspace via the "Content" tab.
 The Mobius system will present you with questions, and you will enter your final answer for each question.
 The system will let you know if your answer is correct.
 If it's not correct, please go back to your derivation and try to figure out where you went wrong.

 The homework assignments are not graded, and you do not need to submit them to anyone.
 The goal is for you to solve them on your own, with feedback from Mobius.
 As Mobius does not check your derivation of the solution, only the final result, you are strongly encouraged to post your derivations on Teams and compare them with those posted by other students.
 You are also welcome to ask any questions you may have about the homework assignments on Teams.